-Now that we have learned a little something about the principles of Sowing, Reaping, and the Nature of the Two Trees that were planted in the center of the Garden of Eden, it is time for us to take a look at the part these elements played in the Cain and Abel story which was recently acted out for us in Vignette #4.
-Keeping in mind the principles that we have learned since then—which were, that for any seed sown…
+Now that we have learned a little something about the principles of Sowing, Reaping, and the Nature of the Two Trees that were planted in the center of the Garden of Eden, it is time for us to take a look at the part these elements played in the story of Cain and Abel so recently acted out for us in Vignette #4.
+Keeping in mind the fruit producing principles that we have learned since then—that for any seed sown…

 - More would be reaped than was initially planted;